Connectivity of inhomogeneous random graphs II: Introduction

 \subsection{Our results}

 Our results concern the minimum degree and the vertex connectivity of $\RG(n,W)$.
 The minimum degree of a graph $G$ is denoted by $\delta(G)$.
-Throughout the paper we call the usual vertex connectivity of $G$ just as \emph{connectivity} and denote it by $\kappa(G)$.
+Recall that the \emph{vertex connectivity} of $G$, denoted $\kappa(G)$, is the minimum number of vertices whose deletion from $G$ results in a disconnected graph or in a graph with at most one vertex; in particular, $\kappa(K_n)=n-1$ for the complete graph on $n$ vertices.
+Throughout the paper we refer to $\kappa(G)$ simply as the \emph{connectivity} of $G$.
 These two parameters are related by the trivial general inequality $\delta(G)\ge \kappa(G)$.

 We start by discussing the minimum degree of $\RG(n,W)$.
-To this end recall the notion of degrees.
+To this end recall the notion of degrees in graphons.
 For $x\in \Omega$, define